Montecristo (cigar): Cuban Montecristo

 A new, lighter-bodied line was released at the XI Festival del Habano in February 2009.
 The planned name for the new line had been Sport, but because of EU regulations prohibiting marketing tobacco with sports imagery, the name was changed to Open with vitola names inspired by sports such as golf and yachting.

 In 2011, Habanos SA announced at the XIII Festival del Habano the first ever Gran Reserva for Montecristo, Montecristo No. 2 Gran Reserva Cosecha 2006.
 This special cigar is rolled in exactly the same vitola as the legendary Montecristo No.2 Pirámides, and features Vuelta Abajo tobacco from the 2005 harvest aged at least five years before being rolled into the cigars.
 Only 5,000 densely lacquered boxes are available and each box is numbered.

 The 80th anniversary of the Montecristo brand was celebrated in March 2015 at the VII Festival del Habano.
-Habanos SA revealed the Montecristo 80 Anniversario at the festival.
+Habanos SA revealed the Montecristo 80 Aniversario at the festival.
 This exclusive cigar comes in a simple, polished, dark-brown box that contains 20 cigars.
 Only 30,000 boxes are being produced.
 It was released in August 2016.

 Montecristo also produces three machine-made cigarillos: the Mini, the Club, and the Purito.